Be safe in the sun...

 that's quickly absorbed - you'll find an effective sunscreen that suits.

-There are products specifically for the face that you can apply as a moisturiser and quite safely wear makeup over the top.
+Stores such as Walgreens or Boots have a wide range - there are products specifically for the face that you can apply as a moisturizer and be quite safe if you want to wear sunscreen with makeup.

-If you wear a self tanning product be aware that you will probably need sun protection as well.
+If you wear a self tanning product you will still need to wear sun protection.

 How much Sunscreen to be safe in the sun?